 While the coronavirus has slowed things down, the Beasley Allen talcum powder team has continued moving forward in both the federal multidistrict litigation (MDL) realm and in state courts across the country.
 With the recent favorable Daubert rulings in the MDL, Judge Freda Wolfson has now entered an order for 1,000 cases to complete Plaintiff Profile Forms.
-Beasley Allen represents 210 of these Plaintiffs, and this will help advance the litigation to the next step in the bellwether process.
+Beasley Allen represents 210 of these Plaintiffs, which will help advance the litigation to the next step in the bellwether process.

 In state court in the Pennsylvania Kleiner case, Judge Frederica Massiah-Jackson in Philadelphia has denied Johnson & Johnson’s Frye motions challenging the expert methodologies used by plaintiff’s experts.
 The Frye standard is similar to the federal Daubert standard, both of which are used to establish guidelines by which expert testimony will be ruled admissible.
 Judge Massiah-Jackson’s rulings mean all of the Plaintiff’s experts will be allowed to testify when this case goes to trial.
 The original June 15 trial setting for the Kleiner case has been set back, and the trial team is currently working hard to get a new date set.